I’m a Teacher because I’m a rebel – Nadezda, alumni and DNS Teacher

 First of all, teenager me didn’t get from school what I needed.
-Also, I didn’t know what I needed and nobody could help me to find it, because it is our individual responsibility in the end.
-It wasn’t all so sad though!
-Desperate search of the purpose got me where I am now – a place in the DNS Teacher Council.
+Also, I didn’t know what I needed, and nobody could help me to find it, because it is our responsibility in the end.
+It wasn’t all so sad, though!
+A desperate search of the purpose got me where I am now – a place in the DNS Teacher Council.

 One day a student asked me “What is your power as a teacher”?
-What is it, I though?
-Most importantly, it is not a power OVER somebody, but a power with and within.
+What is it, I thought?
+Most importantly, it is not power OVER somebody, but power with and within.
 Power of energy, I guess?
-The more energy I put in the learning process the more power I project.
+The more energy I put in the learning process, the more power I project.
 Power to empower.

 Every day I rebel against myself, against conformity, against hopelessness and powerlessness.

 I see DNS Teacher Training as a lifestyle which will challenge the concept of education in the world and help people like me to transform and find the unique kind of teacher within.